jaxonetic-github/React-Appointment-Setter/README.md

 ### `npm run test`

-This will run test cases with code coverage
+This will run test cases with code coverage.

 ## Demos